- What is Consumer Behavior?

 How Does Consumer Behavior Change in Times of Uncertainty

-While the uncertainty caused by COVID-19 persists around the world, the impact it has on buyer’s behavior varies by country.
+While the uncertainty caused by COVID-19 persists worldwide, its impact on buyers’ behavior varies by country.
 As a result, there is a wide range in how consumers react to the crisis and adjust to the new normal.

-Moments of crisis, on the other hand, frequently lay the groundwork for social solidarity.
+On the other hand, Moments of crisis frequently lay the groundwork for social solidarity.
 The pandemic has provided an opportunity for societies to come together and work collaboratively.
-For example, researchers and scientists from all around the world have put their knowledge and expertise into finding a cure for the virus and share their hard work.
+For example, researchers and scientists worldwide have put their knowledge and expertise into finding a cure for the virus and share their hard work.

-The power of collective action can alter how people interact with one another, resulting in a stronger sense of belonging.
+The power of collective action can alter how people interact, resulting in a stronger sense of belonging.
 This cultural shift from “I” to “we” may have long-term consequences for consumer behavior.

-But for now, let’s see what the numbers can tell us and explore some statistics on shopping frequency as well as compare the before and after results for a better understanding.
+But for now, let’s see what the numbers can tell us and explore some statistics on shopping frequency and compare the before and after results for a better understanding.

 Buyer Behavior Statistics – Crunching the Numbers